 The Criminal Justice Certificate Program (CJCP) includes an interdisciplinary sequence of classes and an internship, for students interested in the American criminal and juvenile justice systems.
 Certificate students select courses in legal studies and from the departments of Sociology, Political Science, Social Work, Psychology, Gender and Women's Studies, Anthropology, History, Human Development and Family Studies, Rehabilitation Psychology, Integrated Liberal Studies, and Counseling Psychology.
 Students gain a broad understanding of the philosophy, theories, and operation of the adult and juvenile justice systems.

 Any undergraduate regardless of major or college affiliation may earn this certificate.
 Students interested in earning a certificate in criminal justice must declare the certificate with the Criminal Justice advisor.
 Students are encouraged to declare the certificate as early as possible within their college careers.
-Field work/internship seminar courses require prerequisite courses and availability may be limited.
-The internship courses are in high demand and enrollment may be determined by the date of declaration in the certificate program.
+Field work/internship/research seminar courses require advanced planning and authorization by the administering program.

 To earn a criminal justice certificate, a student must complete all requirements for a bachelor's degree, requirements of the declared major(s), and graduate from UW–Madison.
 In addition, students must take all required certificate courses for a letter grade versus pass/fail.
 It is not necessary to take classes in any particular sequence; however, individual courses may have prerequisites.

-The certificate requires a minimum of seven courses and 21 credits.
+The certificate requires a minimum of six courses and a minimum of 14 credits.
 The courses must be distributed as follows:

 Code | Title | Credits |